Reinholdtsen/the0nion/articles/america-barks-for-national-hey-day.md

 ![Hey!](/assets/images/articles/america-barks-for-national-hey-day.png)

-In a remarkable display of unified absurdity, the American populace took to the streets today to bark like dogs.
-But these were no ordinary barks.
-Rather than the expected "woof" or "arf", citizens nationwide proudly shouted "Hey!" into the void, marking the observance of the now-viral National Hey Day.
+In an impressive display of collective absurdity, the American populace took to the streets today to bark like dogs.
+But these weren't your garden-variety barks.
+Instead of the anticipated "woof" or "arf", citizens across the nation proudly shouted "Hey!" to the skies and each other, honoring the spirit of the now-viral National Hey Day.

-With origins clouded in the mysteries of internet virality, National Hey Day has emerged as the latest excuse for adults to behave like slightly unhinged, yet remarkably happy, children.
-"The beauty of this event is its utter senselessness," stated Greg Mendelson, a 37-year-old accountant who spent his lunch break barking 'Hey!' in the park.
-"We are humans, not dogs, and yet here we are, barking at each other.
-It's ridiculous and I love it."

-Even corporate America, not known for its frivolity, has embraced this eccentric celebration.
-Numerous reports surfaced of boardroom meetings being interrupted by a chorus of "Hey!" barks, followed by laughter and a marked improvement in workplace morale.
+Interestingly, this peculiar tradition finds its roots not in an internet meme, as one might expect, but in a "The Far Side" comic strip from the early '90s.
+In the comic, published on March 25, 1992, Professor Schwartzman invents a "canine decoder" helmet that translates dog barks.
+The punchline?
+Every dog's bark translates to a simple, singular word: "Hey."
+Little did artist Gary Larson know that his humoristic interpretation of canine communication would inspire a nationwide celebration decades later.

+Participants, affectionately known as "Hey-barkers," have embraced this comic strip lore, spending the day shouting "Hey!" outdoors, waiting for a returned "Hey!" from others around.
+Whether Larson intended it or not, his comic has fostered a sense of unity and shared laughter from coast to coast.

+Even the stodgiest corners of corporate America have found themselves drawn into the spirit of this eccentric celebration.
+Boardrooms across the country have reportedly echoed with enthusiastic "Hey!" barks, much to the amusement and morale boost of employees.

-But it's not all fun and games.
-Controversy has arisen around the proper technique of 'Hey!' barking, with self-proclaimed Hey-Bark Purists insisting on an elongated, plaintive 'Hey!', while the Urban Hey Group favors a brisk, jovial version.
-Yet, despite these minor scuffles, National Hey Day continues to thrive.
+However, not even National Hey Day is without its controversies.
+Debates have arisen over the correct 'Hey!' bark technique, with some favoring a long, plaintive 'Hey!', while others advocate for a brisk, cheery version.
+Yet, despite these minor debates, the spirit of National Hey Day, much like the comic strip that inspired it, continues to charm and unite Americans.

-"There's just something primal about going outside and hollering into the universe, waiting for an echo," said Professor Linda Choi, an anthropologist studying modern digital trends.
-"Even if that echo is a fellow human, in a business suit, barking 'Hey!' right back at you."
+Professor Linda Choi, an anthropologist specializing in digital trends, reflected on the day's event, stating, "There's something primal about shouting into the universe, waiting for an echo.
+Even more so when that echo is a fellow human, barking 'Hey!' right back at you."

-As the sun set on another successful National Hey Day, the barks began to quiet.
-The nation took a collective breath and then, as if on cue, a resounding "Hey!" rang out, a reminder of our shared human capacity for connection, laughter, and a little bit of madness.
+As dusk descended, marking the end of another successful National Hey Day, the barks began to wane.
+The nation took a collective breath, and then, as if on cue, a resounding "Hey!" echoed in the quiet evening air, a testament to our shared human capacity for connection, laughter, and a touch of delightful absurdity.

-So, until next year, stay hoarse, America.
-May your 'Hey!' be loud and your return echoes be many.
+So, until next year, keep your 'Hey!' strong, America.
+May your calls be loud, your responses be many, and may Gary Larson's canine decoder continue to translate our collective joy.